 No Parking or Entrance fee

-Go inland from Naples about 13 miles and you’ll find the CREW Bird Rookery Swamp.
+Go inland from Naples about 13 miles and you’ll find the CREW Bird Rookery Swamp, one of the fun, free things to do in Naples, Florida.
 This reserve is part of the 50,000 acre Corkscrew Regional Ecosystem Watershed and an incredible place to hike or bike.
 Turn off Immokkolee Road and the road leading back to the preserve eventually turns to hard-pack dirt, where you’ll begin seeing wading birds, ibis, and alligators in the canals along the road.
 Parking is free, and there are portable toilets in the parking lot.

 Once you start on the trail to the boardwalk you immediately feel you’re in the thick of things.
 Black vultures, wading birds, and alligators can be seen sunning or feeding.
 There is an information board at the trailhead showing the trail with distances and species identification.
 Don’t start this hike without water.